-Executive Order 20-20 set forth a number of Critical Sectors based on guidance from the U.S. Department of Homeland Security.
+Executive Orders 20-20 and 20-33 permitted work in Critical Sectors based on guidance from the U.S. Department of Homeland Security.
 That Guidance has since been updated and revised.
-This order adopts and relies on the March 28, 2020 Guidance on the Essential Critical Infrastructure Workforce: Ensuring Community and National Resilience in COVID-19 Response, Version 2.0 ("Updated CISA Guidance"-attached to, and incorporated into, this Executive Order).
-The Updated CISA Guidance identifies workers who conduct a range of operations and services that are essential to continued critical infrastructure viability.
+This order adopts and relies on the April 17, 2020 Guidance on the Essential Critical Infrastructure Workforce: Ensuring Community and National Resilience in COVID-19 Response, Version 3.0 ("CISA Guidance (version 3.0)"-attached to, and incorporated into, this Executive Order).
+The CISA Guidance (version 3.0) identifies workers who conduct a range of operations and services that are essential to continued critical infrastructure viability.
 This federal guidance provides a baseline for Minnesota's efforts to ensure critical infrastructure and services are maintained while slowing the spread of COVID-19.